2020PB/police-brutality/reports/Oregon.md

 Protestors are gathered around the Portland Justice Center.
 Police and Federal agents are massed in a Justice Center doorway.
 The fire and throw tear gas canisters.
 In addition, riot rounds can be heard fired repeatedly.

-tags: protestor, tear-gas, tear-gas-canister, shoot, projectile
+tags: protester, tear-gas, tear-gas-canister, shoot, projectile

 id: or-portland-60